-''' org.dspace.ctask.general.ThumbnailTask = thumbnail org.dspace.ctask.general.ThumbnailTask = thumbnail.force '''
+''' org.dspace.ctask.general.ThumbnailTask = thumbnail, org.dspace.ctask.general.ThumbnailTask = thumbnail.force '''

-Consider what happens: when we perform the task "thumbnail" (using taskProperties), it uses the thumbnail. properties and operates in "non-force" profile (since the value is false), but when we run the task "thumbnail.force" the curation system uses the thumbnail.force. properties.
-Notice that we did all this via local configuration - we have not had to touch the source code at all to obtain as many "profiles" as we would like.
+Consider what happens: when we perform the task 'thumbnail' (using taskProperties), it reads the config file thumbnail.cfg and operates in 'non-force' profile (since the value is false), but when we run the task 'thumbnail.force' the curation system first reads thumbnail.cfg, then reads thumbnail.force.cfg which overrides the value of the 'forceupdate' property.
+Notice that we did all this via local configuration - we have not had to touch the source code at all to obtain as many 'profiles' as we would like.